 The Standards address various settings in which food is purchased and served through evidence-based nutrition criteria including through City agency programming, in vending machines, at meetings and events and in commissaries in correctional facilities.
 Learn more about our work in hospitals through the Healthy Hospital Food Initiative and in community and faith-based organizations through the NYC Food and Beverage Guidelines.
 Information on the NYC Food and Beverage Guidelines can be found by scrolling below.

-These standards apply to approximately 245 million meals and snacks served annually at schools, senior centers, homeless shelters, child care centers, after school programs, correctional facilities, public hospitals, and other New York City agency facilities and programs.
-They were enacted September 2008 and last revised in October 2014.
+These standards apply to over 240 million meals and snacks served annually at schools, senior centers, homeless shelters, child care centers, after school programs, correctional facilities, public hospitals, and other New York City agency facilities and programs.
+They were enacted September 2008 and last revised in December 2017.

 The Health Department developed posters and fact sheets to educate clients about the benefits of healthy eating and make them aware of the changes to the meals and snacks served at City agencies.